Växjö DFF

 Växjö DFF (/sv/) is a football club from Växjö, in Kronoberg County, Sweden.
 The club was established in 2014 and was promoted into the women's premier division Damallsvenskan for the first time in 2017.

 The club play their home games at Visma Arena in Växjö.
-The team colour is black and purple.
+The team colours are black and purple.
 The club is affiliated to the Smålands Fotbollförbund.

-In 2021, Växjö DFF was relegated from Damallsvenskan after losing an away game, 0–5, to Linköpings FC on Thursday, 14 October.
-In 2022 they advanced to premier division Damallsvenskan again.
+In 2021, Växjö DFF was relegated from Damallsvenskan after losing an away game 0–5 to Linköping FC on 14 October.
+In 2022, they were again promoted to premier division Damallsvenskan again.

 History

 Växjö DFF was formed in 2014, through a merger of the women's association Växjö FF and Hovshaga AIF's women's football section.
 The club took over a place in the Division 1 (Swedish women's football), and finished second in the 2014 season behind IFK Kalmar.
-The following season, Växjö DFF won the 2015 series and defeated IF Böljan in the promotion qualifier with a score of 9–0 over two matches, finishing first in the Division 1 secured the clubs promotion to the Elitettan for the 2016 season.
-The 2016 Elitettan season was Växjö DFF first season in the 2nd level in the Swedish women football pyramid, Växjö DFF finished third behind Hammarby Fotboll (women) by two points.
-For the 2017 season Växjö DFF won the series and for the first time in club history they qualified for the Damallsvenskan.
+The following season, Växjö DFF won the 2015 series and defeated IF Böljan in the promotion qualifier with a combined score of 9–0 over two matches, finishing first in the Division 1 and securing the club;s promotion to the Elitettan for the 2016 season.
+The 2016 Elitettan season was Växjö DFF's first season in the 2nd level in the Swedish women football pyramid, Växjö DFF finished third behind Hammarby Fotboll (women) by two points.
+For the 2017 season Växjö DFF won the series and for the first time in club history qualified for the Damallsvenskan.